-The methodology should include future estimates of people walking and driving.
+The methodology should include future estimates of people bicycling and driving..
 To arrive at the future estimates, the methodology may qualitatively describe them, rely on estimates from other studies or sources in combination with the project's study, use a list of cumulative projects in the project study area or vicinity or use travel demand models, such as the San Francisco County Transportation Authority's San Francisco Chained Activity Modeling Process (SF-CHAMP).
 The methodology must identify which approach the analysis uses and may include a modified approach. [text, figure, table]

-The department will decide whether the methodology should use a list-based, projections-based, or modified approach.
+The department will decide whether the methodology should use a list-based or projections-based or modified approach.
 For these approaches, the department typically defines reasonably foreseeable projects as: